AndroidModLoader/aml-psdk-gtasa/README.md

 # How to use me?
 It's an empty project.
 Simply open it in VS Code (preferred way) and start doing everything right there!

+# Requirements
+- Android NDK, C++17 or newer

+I personally recommend using Visual Studio Code (VS Code) with PowerShell for better developing experience.
+If you're on Android, you're free to use different stuff, such as **AIDE - Android IDE**.
+You can also use AndroidIDE by **itsaky** if you know how to get it.
+Nothing limits your freedom!